-Development proposals that support healthy choices, healthy behaviours and reduce health inequalities will be supported.
-All new housing, commercial and recreational development are required to explain how their development facilitates enhanced health and well-being through the provision of conditions supportive of good physical and mental health.
+New or replacement homes and non-residential development are required to explain how their development facilitates enhanced health and well-being through the provision of conditions supportive of good physical and mental health.

 The link between planning and health has been long established.
 The built and natural environments are major determinants of health and wellbeing.
-The Health Map (below) shows how individual determinants, including a person's age, sex and hereditary factors, are nested within the wider determinants of health such as lifestyle factors, social and community influences, living and working conditions and general socioeconomic cultural and environmental conditions.
+The Health Map shows how individual determinants, including a person's age, sex and hereditary factors, are nested within the wider determinants of health such as lifestyle factors, social and community influences, living and working conditions and general socioeconomic cultural and environmental conditions.